YoumiMa/TablERT/README.md

-# Named Entity Recognition and Relation Extraction using Table Filling Enhanced by Contextualized Representations
+# Named Entity Recognition and Relation Extraction using Enhanced Table Filling by Contextualized Representations
-This is the PyTorch code for conference submission 'Named Entity Recognition and Relation Extraction using Table Filling Enhanced by Contextualized Representations'.
+This is the PyTorch code for conference submission 'Named Entity Recognition and Relation Extraction using Enhanced Table Filling by Contextualized Representations'.
 The general framework of this software adopts that of [SpERT](https://github.com/markus-eberts/spert) [1].
 # Setup

 ## Requirements
-Requirments are listed in `requirements.txt`.
+Requirments are listed in `requirements.txt`, same as SpERT [1].

 Required
 - Python 3.5+